Bath

 Bath is a city in the south-west of England:

-The hot springs of Bath have been known to man for over two thousand
+The hot springs of Bath have been known to man for over two

-complex in the centre of the city.
+the Roman Baths complex in the centre of the city.

-After the Romans left Britain their baths were allowed to decay but by
+After the Romans left Britain their baths were allowed to decay

-and women of fashion.
-It was an
+for ailing men and women of fashion.
+It was an eighteenth century

-of Bath’s thermal spring waters."
+thermal spring waters."

 [Sugden 2005]